chehx/DGDR/GDRBench/README.md

 ## Get Access

 Eight fundus datasets are all open-source.
 You can find and download them on websites.
 The labels should follow the same standard.
-Due to the license issue, you can download the processed datasets we provided here[www.baidu.com], except FAGDR and MESSIDOR-2.
+Due to the license issue, you can download the processed datasets we provided here (GDRBench [images](https://hkustconnect-my.sharepoint.com/:u:/g/personal/hche_connect_ust_hk/EclfmDU0H1ZFnpRhaBhf2QYB16lpME4JVUwT1vKTBlskzQ?e=DUoxQR) and [masks](https://hkustconnect-my.sharepoint.com/:f:/g/personal/ychengbj_connect_ust_hk/EsRUyE6bkrlKhSZdND4OygABKV6mHZzjfMj-cJA1zUVXPg?e=VbtD6q)), except FAGDR and MESSIDOR-2.
 The labels of these datasets are all in the range of 0 to 4.
 The meaning of each label is as follows:

 ```
 0 = nodr